 To change the fade time between videos, go to Video Kiosk Settings > Timers > Video fade time and change the display time

-Video Kiosk includes some features to work around issues with using old video or old Android devices.
+- Legacy Support Display Features.
+Video Kiosk includes features specifically to work around issues with using old video or old Android devices.

 - Stretch video

 Old video is narrower (960×720) than the new standard video size (1280×720), which causes black bands to be displayed in the vacant space on the sides.
-You can use the Stretch Video feature to eliminate the black bands.
-To do this, go to Video Kiosk Settings > Legacy > Stretch video and check the checkbox.
+In order to eliminate the black bands, use the Stretch Video feature.

 - First frame render time